SHA-1

 In cryptography, SHA-1 (Secure Hash Algorithm 1) is a hash function which takes an input and produces a 160-bit (20-byte) hash value known as a message digest – typically rendered as 40 hexadecimal digits.
 It was designed by the United States National Security Agency, and is a U.S. Federal Information Processing Standard.
 The algorithm has been cryptographically broken but is still widely used.

 Since 2005, SHA-1 has not been considered secure against well-funded opponents; as of 2010 many organizations have recommended its replacement.
 NIST formally deprecated use of SHA-1 in 2011 and disallowed its use for digital signatures in 2013, and declared that it should be phased out by 2030.
 As of 2020, chosen-prefix attacks against SHA-1 are practical.
 As such, it is recommended to remove SHA-1 from products as soon as possible and instead use SHA-2 or SHA-3.
 Replacing SHA-1 is urgent where it is used for digital signatures.

 All major web browser vendors ceased acceptance of SHA-1 SSL certificates in 2017.
 In February 2017, CWI Amsterdam and Google announced they had performed a collision attack against SHA-1, publishing two dissimilar PDF files which produced the same SHA-1 hash.
 However, SHA-1 is still secure for HMAC.

-Microsoft has discontinued SHA-1 code signing support for Windows Update on August 7, 2020.
+Microsoft has discontinued SHA-1 code signing support for Windows Update on August 3, 2020, which also effectively ended the update servers for versions of Windows that have not been updated to SHA-2, such as Windows 2000 up to Vista, as well as Windows Server versions from Windows 2000 Server to Server 2003.